 How to Make Sweet Potato Hash

-- Brown the Italian sausage, cooking it through, then transfer it to a plate.
+Brown the Sausage.
+Cook the Italian sausage, then transfer it to a plate.

-- Bake the hash at 400 degrees F for 10 to 15 minutes (or until your eggs are as done as you like).
-Scoop onto serving plates and DIG IN!
+Bake.
+Bake the hash at 400 degrees F for 10 to 15 minutes (or until your eggs are as done as you like).
+Scoop onto serving plates and ENJOY!

 This sweet potato hash with eggs is a wonderful all-in-one meal, but here are a few ideas of what to serve with it if you’d like to bulk it up further: